siyuan-bruce/siyuan-bruce.github.io/homepage.md

 ## **Selected Academic Work**

+While I have not yet published in any of the top UTD 24 or FT 50 journals, I am eager to showcase my dedication to research and my ability to produce high-quality scholarly contributions.
+My continuous aim is to publish high-quality research in FT 50-ranked journals.

 #### Blockchain, Token, and Central Bank Digital Currency
 - **S. Jin**, Z. Li, A. Huang, and K. Tam, “Token-Based Platforms and Green Dilemma”, Under Review, (2023).
 - M. Zhang, B. Zhu, Z. Li, **S. Jin**, and Y. Xia, “Relationships among return and liquidity of cryptocurrencies”, (2023), Financial Innovation, Forthcoming, (Q1, 13/302).